 BRUSH AND COMPOST ITEMS SHALL BE KEPT SEPARATE.

-Unacceptable Material: Grass clippings, sod, soil, straw or hay, and plastic bags!
-Grass and sod are accepted at FRCA with prior approval.
-Please call ahead (see contact information below).
+Unacceptable Material: Grass clippings, ornamental grass, sod, soil, straw or hay, and plastic bags!

 Lower Nazareth Township supports the position of the State Department of Environmental Protection and strongly recommends recycling your grass clippings by using a mulching mower.
 Please visit the DEP website for more information on this topic.

 Special instructions: All material must be thoroughly checked for any foreign objects (nails, wire, stones, etc.).
 Material with debris will not be accepted as it may harm the processing equipment!

 We will not accept material from any commercial services or business.
 All persons participating in the program will be required to provide identification at the time of drop-off or pick up.

 When available, a supply of the mulch and compost products derived from the FRCA recycling process will be on hand.

 We strongly encourage our residents to utilize these products.
 Scheduled pick-ups for these products are also subject to the above mentioned appointment.

 In addition to our local program, a secondary drop-off site known as the First Regional Compost Authority (FRCA) is available to Township Residents.
 The facility is located at 6701 Weaversville Road, Northampton, PA 18067.
 The FRCA operates under its own schedule.
 Click here for their current hours.
 Please call 610-262-1000 with any questions.or